 So, we’ll start with the most critical vaccines your dog needs to stay healthy and move on from there.
 Even though every one of these shots is essential to give your dog, these are listed in order of importance.

 The schedule of shots for puppies generally includes Distemper, measles, para-influenza, hepatitis, and Parvovirus.
 This may vary from place to place and puppy to puppy, however.
 Some of the standard vaccines aren’t core and are simply included with core vaccines, so this can get a bit tricky to sort out.

 We are going to simplify this procedure and explain the vaccines your dog needs.
 It’s also important to ask any boarding facilities, group play facilities or daycare facilities you bring your dog to what shots they require.
 Some will turn you away if you’re missing any on their list.

-If you’ve ever had the unfortunate circumstance of rabies exposure, you probably know how serious it is.
+If you’ve ever had the unfortunate circumstance of rabies exposure, such as exposure or attack from a wild animal, you probably know how serious it is.
 It’s very contagious and something the government actually keeps track of.
 There are mandatory reporters, like vets, who have to notify the local government that a rabies case exists.